bennoloeffler/grooob/README.md

 ## TODOs, next steps

 - model
+    - ok: make the api generate different names and ids and make sure, names are not used for ids.
-    - make the api generate proper IDs inside the model (project, task, resource)
+    - ok: make the api generate proper IDs inside the model (project, task, resource)
     - make the api generate proper sequence-num and have a move-up and move-down for projects and resources
-    - make the tasks appear in the sequence of the ressources
+    - ok: make the tasks appear in the sequence of the ressources
-    - remove pipeline in the model
+    - ok: remove pipeline in the model
-    - check, if idx in view model is needed - use id instead for
+    - ok: check, if idx in view model is needed - e.g. use id instead for key in view
 - view
+    - ok: prevent the curser from disappearing while moving tasks
     - make a project task details view.
     - make the load view (in weeks and in months)
     - make an simple capa-editor (maybe instaparse?)